 - views and attitudes towards fostering.

-Our fostering service survey covers topics such as:
+Our fostering services' survey covers topics such as:

 - recruitment and retention of foster carers